 The Silver Chart Report is a collection of my top silver charts from articles published over the past six years and includes in-depth, never-before-seen charts and content that indicate that silver is on the rise.
 There are 48 charts in the report, broken down into five sections:

 - Silver Production

 - Mining & Falling Ore Grades

 - The Silver Market

 The charts in these five sections give the investor a broad background of the silver industry and market.
 Silver will likely be one of the most sought-after physical assets in the future.
 Why?
-There are several factors that will impact its price (value) in the future, and they are explained thoroughly in The Silver Chart Report.
+Several factors will impact its price (value) in the future, and they are explained thoroughly in The Silver Chart Report.

 Even though production has continued to decline at Cannington, it was still the largest primary silver mine in 2015:

-This table from the Silver Institute, shows that the Cannington Mine ranked second in 2015, behind Polymetal’s Dukat Mine in Russia.
-However, revised data shows that the Cannington Mine actually produced 22.6 Moz of silver in 2015, not 22.2 Moz.
-So, when the Silver Institute publishes their updated primary silver mine data for 2016, they will put Cannington in the number one spot for 2015.
+This table from the Silver Institute shows that the Cannington Mine ranked second in 2015, behind Polymetal’s Dukat Mine in Russia.
+However, revised data shows that the Cannington Mine produced 22.6 Moz of silver in 2015, not 22.2 Moz.
+So, when the Silver Institute publishes its updated primary silver mine data for 2016, it will put Cannington in the number one spot for 2015.

 That being said, Cannington will fall to the number two spot in 2016, when all the data is finally released.
 According to the data released by the mining companies, here are the production results for 2016:

 Top Four Primary Silver Mine Production In 2016: